-Public creation operations agreed in toreign currency must be recognized at the invarket is kepresentative exchange rate (TKW), for its initiatis in spanish) on the date of the most be re-expressed moninity applying the TRM of the end of the month.
-In the case of operations made in different units of value or specific indexes, they must be recognized for the price of the unit on the date of the obligation and be re-expressed periodically, applying the price of the unit or the index of the update.
+Public credit operations agreed in foreign currency must be recognized at the Market's Representative exchange rate (TRM, for its initials in Spanish) on the date of the transaction.
+This value must be re-expressed monthly applying the TRM of the end of the month.
+In the case of operations made in different units of value or specific indexes, they must be recognized for the price of the unit on the date of the obligation and be re-expressed periodically, applying the price of the unit or the index of the date of the update.
 The higher or lower value obtained as a result of the re-expression is recognized in the period in profit and loss accounts.

-q) Hedging operations: they represent the value of financial operations that are entered into in order to cover the risk of liabilities and may be carried out to purchase or sell assets, such as foreign currency, securities or financial futures on exchange rates, interest rates, stock exchange indexes or any other underlying asset agreed, which will be calculated on a future date agreed.
+p) Hedging operations: they represent the value of financial operations that are entered into in order to cover the risk of liabilities and may be carried out to purchase or sell assets, such as foreign currency, securities or financial futures on exchange rates, interest rates, stock exchange indexes or any other underlying asset agreed, which will be calculated on a future date agreed.